Learning Maono Link Software

 Reset

-The sound menu bar includes a Reset button to revert any custom configuration back to its original parameter settings.
+Click the "Reset" button in the sound menu bar to revert the currently selected custom sound configuration to its original parameters.

 The images above are for illustration purposes only, and the software may be subject to change in future updates.